codersbrew/take-home-ta-tari/README.md

 * Views I am assuming are like imps, clicks, conversions etc... in ad tech so they are whole numbers, I typically treat them as longs

 * There is overlap in Rotations, assumed that means they should be counted in both for that grouping

+* Rotations since they overlap seems like it should be pro-rated in the last CPV by rotation by date.
+Didn't dive into this.